paul-distefano/graphrag-toolkit/docs/configuration.md

 #### Batch writes

-The graphrag-toolkit use microbatching to progress source data through the extract and build stages.
+The graphrag-toolkit uses microbatching to progress source data through the extract and build stages.

   - In the extract stage a batch of source nodes is processed in parallel by one or more workers, with each worker performing chunking, proposition extraction and topic/statement/fact/entity extraction over its allocated source nodes.
 For a given batch of source nodes, the extract stage emits a batch of chunks derived from those source nodes.
   - In the build stage, chunks from the extract stage are broken down into smaller *indexable* nodes representing sources, chunks, topics, statements and facts.
 These indexable nodes are then processed by the graph construction and vector indexing handlers.